Call of Duty Logo

 Call of Duty LogoCall of Duty Logo PNG

 The Call of Duty logo is like a series of shots: sonorous, clear, and precise.
-The emblem reflects a pair battle.
-At one end is the user; at the other is his opponents.
-From the characters in the image breathes stability and a long history that does not plan to end.
+The emblem reflects a pair of battles.
+At one end is the user; at the other are his opponents, the characters in the image, stability, and a long history that do not plan to end.

 Call of Duty: Brand overview